mdom/txtnish/README.md

 Signing your twtfile might break some twtxt clients as lines without a *TAB* are not allowed by a strict reading of the spec.

+### check_signature

+Verify pgp signatures and show the result in the timeline if set to 1.
+Defaults to 0.

 ### ipfs_gateway

 When you subscribe to a ipns:// address, txtnish will call this gateway to get